SAP-samples/ui5-typescript-helloworld/README.md

 }
 ```

-The control metadata is written as static class member, just like the renderer.<br>
+The control metadata is written as static class member, just like the renderer.
+It should be typed as `object` for the time being.
+Not typing it will lead to issues when inheriting from this control, as the TypeScript compiler will expect the same properties to be present in any derived control's metadata.
+But properties are inherited, so they should not be repeated.<br>
+As soon as the UI5 types come with a type for the metadata object, that type should be used instead, for best type-safety and code completion.

 The JSDoc comment and the `@namespace` annotation inside is required to make the [transformer plugin](https://github.com/r-murphy/babel-plugin-transform-modules-ui5) aware that the class should be transformed to classic UI5 syntax and what the full UI5 name of the class should be in the `BaseClass.extend(...)` call.

 Actually, there are [multiple ways supported to supply the name](https://github.com/r-murphy/babel-plugin-transform-modules-ui5#configuring-name-or-namespace).
 You could e.g. also set the `@name` annotation: